rouge-ruby/rouge/README.md

 ## Contributing

-We're always exited to welcome new contributors to Rouge.
+We're always excited to welcome new contributors to Rouge.
 By it's nature, a syntax highlighter relies for its success on submissions from users of the languages being highlighted.
 You can help Rouge by filing bug reports or developing new lexers.